LVH-IT/TwitchCategoryChangeDetector/README.md

 ## Usage
-Download the latest release and and you are ready to go.
+Download the latest release and contine with "How to setup".
 There are no prerequisites when using the already compiled binary file.
 But if you want you can also compile the code yourself as explained below.

 ### How to setup
 The executable needs an audio file in the same directory called "juntos.ogg" in order to notify the user of a category change, but you can also change the audio filename in the config.json file.
+Your audio file has to use the vorbis codec however (usually .ogg files) or the program will not work.
 I got my sound from here: https://notificationsounds.com/message-tones/juntos-607

 In the config file you have to set a bearer token and a client id to use the twitch api.